Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-string-repeat.md

 ## Browser support

-The browser support for the string.repeat is pretty good, only IE can't deal with it.
+The browser support for the string.repeat is pretty good.
+Only IE can't deal with it.

 ![String repeat browser support](https://cdn.hashnode.com/res/hashnode/image/upload/v1609661532942/htggLTbjQ.png)